100mslive/svelte-100ms/README.md

 - Install feather icons - `yarn add --dev svelte-feather-icons`
 - Create a writable tokenStore to hold the auth token which will be used to create the sharable url.
 This is created in `hmsStores.ts`.
 - Create a new `ShareLink` component to copy the url and put it in Header component

+## Use Icons in Footer

+- Use Feather icons for audio, video and device settings